 Special Research and Writing Courses

 LING7000, 7300, 9000, and 9300 are thesis or dissertation research courses created for each individual student.
 The instructor listed for these courses should be the student's Major Professor.
-Until a student has submitted their final program of study form to the Office Manager, special research and writing courses should be presented on the Linguistics Graduate Student Advisement Form in order for the Office Manager to create and permit the student into those courses.
+Until a student has submitted their final program of study form to the Graduate Coordinator Assistant, special research and writing courses should be presented on the Linguistics Graduate Student Advisement Form in order for the Graduate Coordinator Assistant to create and permit the student into those courses.
 These courses are graded Satisfactory/Unsatisfactory (i.e., pass/fail); students should consult with their major professor about expectations in order to receive a grade of S.

 Directed Readings Courses

 LING9010 Directed Readings courses can be used as part of a student’s program of study and, as such, should represent study with a specific professor (the instructor of record) on a topic not covered in one of our regular courses.
 These courses will normally have no more than 1-2 students.
 LING9010 courses are graded A-F, so they will require a paper or project in order to establish an objective grade at the end of the semester.
 These courses are not to be taken lightly.
-The Office Manager will not register students for these courses without permission by the instructor of record (not necessarily the major professor), which can come as an email or signature on the graduate student advisement form.
+The Graduate Coordinator Assistant will not register students for these courses without permission by the instructor of record (not necessarily the major professor), which can come as an email or signature on the graduate student advisement form.